History of the Howe Estate

 The Restoration of The Howe Estate

-The Nahant Historical Society is excited to announce that the Howe Estate is currently undergoing a privately funded, multi-million dollar restoration.
-The new owner, Ricky Beliveau, has graciously agreed to work with our Board Member, and Little Nahant resident, Susanne Macarelli, to document the entire restoration.
+The Nahant Historical Society is excited to announce that the privately funded, multi-million dollar restoration of the Howe Mansion is now complete.
+Developer Ricky Beliveau graciously agreed to work with us to document the entire restoration.

-The Little Nahant neighborhood is grateful the new owner is committed to meticulously preserving this iconic and magnificent 1880 home, while also enhancing the charm of the surrounding neighborhood.
+The Little Nahant neighborhood is grateful the developer was committed to meticulously preserving this iconic and magnificent 1880 home, while also enhancing the charm of the surrounding neighborhood.

 The Thomas Howe Estate is one of Nahant’s finest examples of Queen Anne style design.